mulesoft-assets/template-sfdc2sap-opportunity-broadcast/README.md

 This template is subject to the conditions of the <a href="https://s3.amazonaws.com/templates-examples/AnypointTemplateLicense.pdf">MuleSoft License Agreement</a>.
 Review the terms of the license before downloading and using this template.
 You can use this template for free with the Mule Enterprise Edition, CloudHub, or as a trial in Anypoint Studio.
 # Use Case
 <!-- Use Case (start) -->
-This Anypoint template serves as a foundation for setting an online sync of won opportunities from Salesforce to Sales orders in SAP.
+This template performs an online sync of won opportunities from Salesforce to sales orders in SAP.
-Every time there is a new won opportunity or a change in an already existing one with assigned Account in Salesforce instance, the template will fetch it and send it to SAP to upsert sales order there.

-Requirements have been set not only to be used as examples, but also to establish a starting point to adapt your integration to your requirements.
+When there is a new won opportunity or a change in an existing one with an assigned account in a Salesforce instance, the template fetches the opportunity and sends it to SAP to upsert in a sales order.
+You can use this template as an example or as a starting point to adapt your integration to your requirements.

-As implemented, this template leverages the Mule batch module.
+This template leverages the Mule batch module.
 The batch job is divided into *Process* and *On Complete* stages.

-The integration is triggered by scheduler to Salesforce opportunities.
-New or modified opportunities, which fulfill *IsWon* and *HasAccount* criteria are passed to the batch as input.
+The integration is triggered by a scheduler to Salesforce opportunities.
+New or modified opportunities, which fulfill the *IsWon* and *HasAccount* criteria are passed to the batch as input.
 In the batch, the sales order is fetched from SAP by its purchase order number equal to opportunity ID.
 If it exists, more sales order details are fetched from SAP.

-In next batch step if the property account.sync.policy is set to 'syncAccount', the customer is looked up by opportunity account name.
-If the customer is found, its sales areas are fetched from SAP and first one is selected to be used for sales order creation.
-If it is not found, then the dummy customer is used with pre-configured sales area and customer number.
-On the other hand, if the property account.sync.policy is set to different value, the pre-configured sales area and customer number are used.
+In next batch step if the property account.sync.policy is set to 'syncAccount', the customer is looked up by the opportunity account name.
+If the customer is found, its sales areas are fetched from SAP and the first one is selected to be used for sales order creation.
+If it is not found, then a dummy customer is used with a preconfigured sales area and customer number.
+If the property account.sync.policy is set to different value, the preconfigured sales area and customer number are used.

-Template doesn't support changing customer of the existing sales order.
+The template doesn't support changing the customer of an existing sales order.

 Another step creates or updates sales order in SAP.
 Finally during the On Complete stage the template logs output statistics data into the console.
 <!-- Use Case (end) -->

 # Considerations